 According to family-lore, Anna was so brave and dynamic that she could dive off the Pont du Gard Roman Aqueduct into the River Gardon.
 Apparently, she dived on one occasion for a film – in the place of a famous French actress.
 It would be good if this family story could be verified one day.

-On Saturday 06 November 1897, at the age of 19, Anna married one 26 year old Cuban-born Paul Rabanit in Vallon.
+On Saturday 06 November 1897, at the age of 19, Anna married one 26 year old Cuban-born French National Paul Rabanit in Vallon.
 According to their marriage record, neither Anna nor Paul had jobs (“Profession: sans”).
-Paul was from Les Vans, less than 20 miles away from Vallon.

-Soon after the marriage, the newly-weds travelled to the French colony African island of Madagascar.
+Soon after the marriage (possibly Spring 1898), the newly-weds travelled to the French-ruled island of Madagascar, off the east coast of Africa.
 The journey to Madagascar would have been by sea via the Suez Canal, on a Messageries Maritimes ship.
-The newly-weds would have departed from the port of Marseilles.
+The newly-weds would have set sail from the port of Marseilles – probably, then, an over-land journey of 105 miles from Vallon.
 At that time, ports-of-call en route would have been: Port Said – Djibouti – Diego Suarez (Antsiranana) -Tamatave (Toamasina).
 The ship would have then gone on to St Denis de la Reunion (an island in the Indian Ocean, to the east of Madagascar.
 Later in life, Anna would describe the three week voyage during one of her lectures about Madagascar.